e+i June 2013

 Traditional approaches to business and to business education, Liedtka notes, often trap people in an opposite, vicious cycle, in which they fear uncertainty, avoid new experiences, choose analysis instead of action, do not tolerate experimentation, and succeed less often in new situations.
 “Students often arrive at Darden already stuck in this cycle,” Liedtka says.
 Engaging the design process, she finds, compels them to break free.

 Her class, Corporate Innovation and Design Experience, is action-based rather than case-based.
-"Until you actually go out and do design thinking, it doesn't really register," Liedtka explains.
+“Until you actually go out and do design thinking, it doesn’t really register,” Liedtka explains.
 Students in the course work in teams to apply design thinking to projects for actual clients, many of whom are Darden alumni.
 The best projects for this class, Liedtka notes, are those that ask students to explore an area of opportunity rather than test a solution or determine the size of a market for a new offering.
 In other words, they are projects that lend themselves to creative rather than analytic solutions.
-This year, for example, students will help General Mills find out if there is an opportunity to do something different with its space in the grocery store.
-Last year, they assisted Advanced Auto Parts to determine how it might serve mechanics who own garages.
+During the 2012–13 academic year, for example, students helped General Mills explore opportunities to do something different with its space in the grocery store.
+They also worked with SAP, Anthropologie, a Darden alumnus’s start-up, and the Darden Career Development Center.